fastrodev/fastro.dev/content/en/docs/examples/json-with-fastro-response.md

 ---
-title: "JSON with Native Response"
+title: "JSON with Fastro Response"
-description: "How to return JSON with Native Response"
+description: "How to return JSON with Fastro Response"
-lead: "How to return JSON with Native Response"
+lead: "How to return JSON with Fastro Response"
 date: 2020-10-13T15:21:01+02:02
 draft: false
 images: []